 Varanasi is one of the oldest cities of the world, situated on the banks of holy river Ganga since ages.
 The city as several attractions, and most important being it is a living civilisation, and it gives sharp focus image of Hindu Culture and traditions.
 There is famous Kashi vishwanath temple in old city, near ghats.
 It is also known for its Benares Hindu university and Sarnath temple and Stupa, which is about 15 kms from the main city.

 Early morning boat ride on the Ganges to see life waking – up on ghats of the Ganges and then back to the hotel for breakfast.
 During the day, visit the Buddhist temple and museum in Sarnath, visiting Manikarnika ghats (cremation) Dasahwamedha (purification) of Varanasi.
 In the evening, visit the ancient city of Varanasi, the Chowk and bazaars

 Transfer to Varanasi airport to board flight for Delhi.
 Welcome by our local representative and transfer to hotel.
-In the evening, visit of India Gate
+In the evening, visit India Gate

-Delhi, capital of India, an ancient, medieval and modern city.
+Delhi, the capital of India, an ancient, medieval and modern city.
 Visit of Old Delhi: visit the largest mosque in India, the Jama Masjid, and the bustling markets of Chandni Chowk.
 In the afternoon, visit the Humayun’s Tomb and Qutub Minar.

 Transfer to the airport for the return flight.

 We at India Travel Etc try to keep the real spirit of India in our tailor-made tours.
 Our teams of travel designers work hard to make every tour of India as unique as possible.

 557, Moti Nagar West Vaishali Nagar Jaipur - 302021, Rajasthan India